-We are so excited to release some more options this year!
-We stock VERY LIMITED amounts of these t-shirts year round and we are so excited to be expanding the options for this years Small + Mighty shirts for World Prematurity Day, November 17th.
+We are so excited to release some new colour options this year!
+This year they are READY TO SHIP.
+We stock VERY LIMITED amounts of these t-shirts year round and we are so excited to be expanding the options for this years Small + Mighty shirts.

 purple - 65% cotton, 35% polyester

 white w/ black sleeves - 50% cotton, 50% polyester

 This is a unisex shirt so please be sure to check out the size chart.

 *Image size may very depending on the shirt size.

 Sir Issac Newton, Mark Twain, Winston Churchill, and Stevie Wonder all share one thing in common: they were all born premature.

 Facts straight from The Calgary Health Trust:

 • Every year more than 15 million children are born prematurely worldwide and over one million will die, making premature birth the leading cause of death among newborns.

 • Calgary has one of the highest rates of premature births in Canada (1 in 8).